aaronshaver/factorio-power-lines-algorithm-visualizer/README.md

 ## Why?

 I love Factorio, a building and automation game.
-But one thing that has long bugged me about it is that electric pole wire connections are messy by default.
+But one thing that has long bugged me about it is that electric pole wire connections are generated in a way that leads to a mess.
 For example:

 ![image](factorio_screenshot.webp)